-Trump threatens more China tariffs; Beijing ready to hit back
+Trump threatens more China tariffs, Beijing ready to hit back

 However it added a full-blown trade war “would have a more pronounced effect.
 The U.S. and China would suffer significant slowdown in real GDP growth – a cumulative loss around 1.0 percentage point.”
 It cut global economic growth to 2.5 percent in 2019 from 3.0 percent in Oxford’s baseline scenario.

-The escalating trade tit-for-tat between the United States and China has roiled global financial markets, hitting equities, the dollar and a range of riskier assets such as copper and boosting safe-havens such as the Japanese yen and gold.
+The escalating tit-for-tat over trade has roiled global financial markets, hitting equities, the dollar and a range of riskier assets such as copper, and boosting safe havens such as the Japanese yen and gold.

 “This is what a trade war looks like, and what we have warned against from the start,” said National Retail Federation President and CEO Matthew Shay.